NewsCovering Kentucky

 FRANKFORT, Ky.
 (LEX 18) — There are over 295,000 veterans in the Commonwealth, with less than 10% being women.
 Organizations like Lady Veterans Connect are working to ensure these women veterans don't go unseen.

-"Most of the time when you a veteran's event the focus seems to be on the men naturally, they are the majority of the veteran population," said Phyllis Abbott, the director of Lady Veterans Connect.
+"Most of the time, when you have a veteran's event, the focus seems to be on the men naturally, they are the majority of the veteran population," said Phyllis Abbott, the director of Lady Veterans Connect.

 "I enjoyed watching women being celebrated.
 My career throughout my life has been in the federal government.
 I have done a lot of Veteran Affairs.
 Very few women ever attend," said Holly Scoville.

-One of the veterans who were celebrated was Holly's mother.
-An Air Force veteran Margaret June Cummins Hopkins, who passed away in April.
-Hopkins joined the Air Force in 1951, working in telecommunications.
+One of the veterans who was celebrated was Holly's mother, Margaret June Cummins Hopkins, an Air Force veteran who passed away in April.
+Hopkins joined the Air Force in 1951 and worked in telecommunications.

-She accomplished her dreams of travel and used her GI Bill to earn a college degree.
+She accomplished her travel dreams and used her GI Bill to earn a college degree.

 After her service, Hopkins received care from the VA.
 Her daughters spoke highly of the care she received.

-"We grew up hearing about our mothers experience and kind of seeing her the only or very few that treated her at the VA.
-They treated her very special their," said Gale Williams, daughter of Margaret Hopkins.
+"We grew up hearing about our mother's experience and kind of seeing her, the only or very few that treated her at the VA.
+They treated her very special there," said Gale Williams, daughter of Margaret Hopkins.

-Despite positive experiences, limitations still existed, including lack of women's care and mental health resources.
-However, women's veteran care is improving.
+Despite positive experiences, limitations still existed, including a lack of women's care and mental health resources.
+However, the care of women veterans is improving.

 "It's changed from 1948 and is getting better and better.
 To the point that the VA has a special section for women," said Mattox.